Do Go On - 483 - The Kidnapping of Alfred The Gorilla

 Okay.

-Ah, so Sophie has taken, stolen a zebra called Gerald, comma Gerald the zebra.
+So Sophie has stolen a zebra called Gerald,

 You're so annoying.